 - To get involved in enrichment opportunities at school.
 (Robotics, SWAT…)

 Students who do not adhere to these requirements at any time during their 4 years will be subject to probation and removal from the iT Program.
-Once a student is placed on probation they will remain on probation until they meet they improve their semester grades to meet the iT programs standards.
+Once a student is placed on probation they will remain on probation until they improve their semester grades to meet the iT programs standards.
 If a student is removed from the iT program and is attending Forest Park High School as a transfer student, the student will be required to return to their base high school.

 Recognition of Service:

-- Beginning in 2017-18 all iT students will be required to maintain an online digital portfolio.
+- Beginning in 2017-18 all iT students will maintain an online digital portfolio.
 Through the creation of our Vertical Articulation (VA) model each iT class will consist of a minimum of 10 standards or learning targets that students will be required to show mastery.
 Through this model, we will be able to provide clear connections between courses of study while tracking these standards and providing students and teachers with a measurable tool to track the continuous success of the student throughout the iT Program.
 These portfolios also provide students a professional portfolio that can be used to show colleges as well as prospective employers work performed at industry monitored standards.